Skip to content

 Virginia HVAC license renewal

-Journeyman and master HVAC licenses need to be renewed every 3 years in Virginia, with licenses expiring on the last day of the month they were initially issued.
-For example, a license issued on April 17th, 2021 would expire on April 30th, 2024.
+Journeyman and master HVAC licenses in Virginia must be renewed every three years, with the renewal deadline falling on the last day of the month the license was initially issued.
+For example, a license issued on April 17th, 2023, would expire on April 30th, 2026.

 HVAC tradesman and contractor licenses can be renewed through the online services portal on the DPOR website.

-All active HVAC license holders need to complete three hours of continuing education in order to qualify for renewal.
+All active HVAC license holders are required to complete three hours of continuing education to qualify for renewal.
 Using the DPOR’s license lookup page, you can also identify any continuing education courses you can take to renew your HVAC license.

 What happens if my HVAC license expires?